victory-a/unic_assessment/README.md

 ## Features

 - WYSIWYG Editor
-- Markdown and Syntax Highlighting
+- Markdown rendering and syntax highlighting
-- Start, stop, and edit LLM Interaction
+- Start, stop, and edit LLM interactions
-- Insert special commands, ie: Web-scraping and web-search
+- Insert special commands (e.g., web scraping, web search)
 - Session persistence
-- Accessibility and Responsive design
+- Accessible and responsive design

-### Limitations - Tradeoffs
+### Limitations & Trade-offs

-- Character limit is enforced by the LLM model used: I truncated the prompt for webscraping tasks
+- **Character limit**: The LLM model enforces a character limit, so I truncate prompts for web scraping tasks.
-- LLM does not natively support rich text: I eliminate html tags from the prompt at the point of calling the llm
+- **Rich text support**: The LLM does not natively handle rich text, so HTML tags are stripped before sending prompts to the model.

 ### Possible Improvements

-- Implement a more robust state management a state management library
+- Implement a more robust state management solution (e.g., using a state management library)
-- Possibly add authentication with social login
+- Add social login for authentication
-- Persist history on a database
+- Persist chat history in a database
-- Add automated test
+- Implement automated testing

 ### Getting Started